 If you want to treat yourself to a luxury hotel in Chiang Mai’s Old City, Pingviman Hotel is ideal.
 There’s a buffet breakfast, a swimming pool, and an on-site restaurant and bar.

 Wi-Fi is free in what is one of the most stunning of all the Chiang Mai hotels on offer.
-All rooms are en-suite and have a TV, free toiletries and air conditioning.
+All rooms are en-suite and have a TV, toiletries and air conditioning.
 Luggage storage and laundry services are available.

 In the heart of the Old City, Koko Palm Inn is a beautiful luxury hotel decorated in a traditional Thai style.
 All rooms come with a private bathroom, cable TV, and a fridge.
 The garden is a pleasant place to relax with a stunning outdoor pool.
 Laundry services are available and there’s a buffet breakfast available from the on-site restaurant.

-Top Things to Do in Old City
+Top Things to Do in the Old City

 - See contemporary religious art and admire traditional Lanna architecture at Wat Bupparam.

 - Get involved at a local culture exhibition, while chowing on traditional Thai cuisine.